 \paragraph{Inverse modeling} For applications in vortex induced vibrations, Raissi et al. \cite{raissi2019deep} pose the inverse modeling problem of predicting the lift and drag forces of a system given sparse data about its velocity field.
 Kahana et al. \cite{kahana2020obstacle} uses a loss function term pertaining to the physical consistency of the time evolution of waves for the inverse problem of identifying the location of an underwater obstacle from acoustic measurements.
 In both cases, the addition of physics-based loss terms made results more accurate and more robust to out-of-sample scenarios.

 \paragraph{Parameterization} While ML has been used for parameterization, adding physics-based loss terms can further benefit this process by ensuring physically consistent outputs.
-Zhang et al. \cite{zhang2018deep} parameterizes atomic energy for molecular dynamics using a NN with a loss function that, in addition to loss due to accuracy, takes into account atomic force, atomic energy, and terms relating kinetic and potential energy.
-Furthermore, in the context of climate modeling, Beucler \textit{et al.} show that enforcing energy conservation laws improves prediction when emulating cloud processes ~\cite{beucler2019achieving,beucler2019enforcing}.
+Zhang et al. \cite{zhang2018deep} parameterize atomic energy for molecular dynamics using a NN with a loss function that takes into account atomic force, atomic energy, and terms relating kinetic and potential energy.
+Furthermore, in climate modeling, Beucler \textit{et al.} show that enforcing energy conservation laws improves prediction when emulating cloud processes ~\cite{beucler2019achieving,beucler2019enforcing}.

+\paragraph{Downscaling} Super resolution and downscaling frameworks have also begun to incorporate physics-based constraints.
+Jiang et al. \cite{jiang2020meshfreeflownet} use PDE-based constraints for super resolution problems in computational fluid dynamics where they are able to more efficiently recover physical quantities of interest.
+Bode et al. \cite{bode2021using} use similar constraint ideas in building generative adversarial networks for super resolution in turbulence modeling in combustion scenarios, where they find improved generalization capability and extrapolation due to the constraints.

 \paragraph{Uncertainty quantification} In Yang et al. \cite{yang2018physics2} and Yang et al. \cite{yang2019adversarial}, physics-based loss is implemented in a deep probabilistic generative model for uncertainty quantification based on adherence to the structure imposed by PDEs.
-To accomplish this, they construct probabilistic representations for the system states, and use an adversarial inference procedure to train them on data using a physics-based loss function that enforces adherence to the governing laws.
+To accomplish this, they construct probabilistic representations of the system states, and use an adversarial inference procedure to train using a physics-based loss function that enforces adherence to the governing laws.
 This is expanded in Zhu et al. \cite{zhu2019physics}, where a physics-informed encoder-decoder network is defined in conjunction with a conditional flow-based generative model for similar purposes.
 A similar loss function modification is performed in other works \cite{yang2019highly,karumuri2020simulator,geneva2020modeling}, but for the purpose of solving high dimensional stochastic PDEs with uncertainty propagation.
 In these cases, physics-guided constraints provide effective regularization for training deep generative models to serve as surrogates of physical systems where the cost of acquiring data is high and the data sets are small \cite{yang2019adversarial}.